-And society still isn’t too happy with a woman who likes sex, who is experienced or knows her own body and wants.
+And society still isn’t too happy with a woman who likes sex, who are experienced or knows her own body and wants.
 So we diminish a woman like that with a label, a negative label.
 We shun her and make her unclean.

 Another stereotype that can feed into societies bad labelling system.
 Let’s try and avoid it.

 So, what did we learn from these three words?
 Simple – they are limiting.
 They provoke thoughts and images often that society has already manipulated.